teddybear082/godot4-ai-npc-example/README.md

 * Kenney for the free cc0 art assets used in this project

 * ChatGPT for helping me with some of the audio conversion scripts lol (yes, used some AI to create the AI project)

+* XVASynth dev, DanRuta for making a great free program and helping me use its largely undocumented headless server mode

 * All the other creators of the various tools used in this project.